jasperhepp/eurace_unibi_paradigm_shift/README.md

 # The Eurace@Unibi Model

-This is the source code of the Eurace@Unibi Model.
+This is a fork of the source code of the Eurace@Unibi Model.

 The original source code is modified and displays the Paradigm Shift Version.